Parth018/CustomerRepos-master-java-springboot-jpa-docker-postgresql-app/README.md

 ## Installation

 Provide instructions on how to install your project.
-Include any dependencies that need to be installed and any specific steps that need to be taken.
+Include any dependencies that need to be installed and-any specific steps that need to be taken.

 ### Prerequisites